viet34tqc/notebook/css-tips.md

 # CSS Tips

+## DON'T USE SHORTHAND CSS FOR UTILITY CLASS

 ## Replace `position: absolute` with `display: grid`

 Set `grid-area: 1/-1` the same for all the child element